adityagarg023/Python/README.md

 # Python Learning Repository

 Welcome to my Python learning repository!
-This repo contains Python code and notes I created while learning various programming concepts.
+This repo contains Python code and notes I created while learning various python programming concepts.
 Each topic is organized into its own folder with code examples and a dedicated README file containing detailed notes.
+This repository serves as a personal reference and a resource for others on the same path.

 ## Repository Structure